 Russert is survived by his wife, Maureen Orth, who has been a special correspondent with Vanity Fair since 1983; and their son Luke.
 Russert and his wife met, Brokaw said, at a Democratic political convention in 1976.

-He was beloved, NBC News anchor Brian Williams said, in part because “he was so aggressively unfancy and that quality really permeated all parts of his life.
+He was beloved, said NBC News anchor Brian Williams, in part because “he was so aggressively unfancy, and that quality really permeated all parts of his life.
 He never was dressed in anything more fancy than the same blue blazer and gold buttons.
 And he believed in transparency.
 He believed in letting people see how we do this.”